danger/danger.systems/README.md

 ### webhooks.danger.systems

 This is a semi-perpetual web service, whose job is to listen out for webhook notificatiosn for new tags on any danger-plugin.
 This will trigger a call to generate the new version of danger.systems, and deploy that on gh-pages.
+It does this by triggering new builds on this repo from Travis CI.

 You can run a copy of the static site via: